For more pleasant and peaceful days.

 Memory care is designed to provide a safe, supportive and enriching environment for individuals with memory impairments, ensuring they receive the specialized care they need.

 Memory loss, whether from Alzheimer’s or other forms of dementia, affects your loved one and your entire family.
-At Westbridge, we collaborate with individuals, families and caregivers to find the optimal balance of respect and care.
+At Westbridge, we collaborate with individuals, families, and caregivers to find the optimal balance of respect and care.
 Our homelike environment and design minimize confusion and ensure comprehensive security around the clock.
-At Westbridge, our memory care programs are designed with you in mind, making sure every day is both pleasant and peaceful for those with memory loss.

-Memory loss, whether from Alzheimer’s or other forms of dementia, affects your loved one and your entire family.
-At Westbridge, we work with individuals, family members and caregivers, in searching for the right balance of respect and care.
+A senior should move from assisted living to memory care when memory loss, whether from Alzheimer’s or other forms of dementia, affects their own well-being or the well-being of their family.
+At Westbridge, we work with individuals, family members, and caregivers in search of the right balance of respect and care.

 Our homelike layout and design help minimize confusion while offering 24/7 security and peace of mind.
 Memory care at Westbridge enables pleasant and peaceful days with special programs designed for those with memory loss.